 What is a package manager?

 Cydia has been around almost as long as jailbreaking iOS devices has.
-It’s the package manager that’s typically at the front of every jailbreak, however has since been abandoned by its creator.
-This package manager is unrecommended due to its age and traditional style, it may not appeal to newer users as much as a package manager like Sileo might do, and suffers from a lot of “Quality of Life” issues.
+It’s the package manager that’s historically been at the front of every jailbreak, however has since been abandoned by its creator.
+It now recieves very scarce updates, and due to its age and traditional style, it may not appeal to newer users as much as a package manager like Sileo might do, and suffers from a lot of “Quality of Life” issues.